Super Falcons to play USWNT, Portugal and Jamaica in Texas | Goal.com

 BREAKING: Nigeria will face the @FIFAWWC champions @USWNT, Jamaica and Portugal in a four-nation women's tournament in Austin, USA.
 The competition will serve as a build up for the @NGSuper_Falcons ahead of 2022 #Awcon qualifiers and will be held from June 8-17 at Q2 Stadium. pic.twitter.com/PwkTk9XfzD— Samuel Ahmadu🇳🇬 (@sam4wigan) May 6, 2021

-Back in 2015, Abby Wambach's striker was all Jill Ellis’ side required to subdue 10-player Super Falcons and they are now set to meet at international level for the sixth time in history.
+Back in 2015, Abby Wambach's strike was all Jill Ellis’ side required to subdue 10-player Super Falcons and they are now set to meet at international level for the sixth time in history.

 However, after winning the Turkish Women's Cup in February, with Randy Waldrum looking to build on his positive start in charge as they gear up for the Africa Women's Cup of Nations qualifiers.